-PREAMBLE: Council is empowered, under the Local Government Act 1995, Section 6.12, to write off any monies owing to it where it can be determined that the monies are or are likely to be uncollectible.
+Shire is empowered, under the Local Government Act 1995, Section 6.12,to write off any monies owing to it where it can be determined that the monies are or arelikely to be uncollectible.

-OBJECTIVE: To provide appropriate and effective management guidelines for staff in the management of debts and the write-off of monies owed to Council.
-This policy outlines the Council requirements in relation to the write off of monies owing to the Shire of Halls Creek for sundry debtors and rates debtors.
+To provide appropriate and effective management guidelines for staff in the management of debts and the write-off of monies owed to the Shire.
+This policy outlines the requirements in relation to the write off of monies owing to the Shire of Halls Creek for sundry debtors and rates debtors.

-Note: For the purpose of this policy;
+Note: For the purpose of this policy:

-- any amounts referred to are exclusive of GST; - reference to an amount relate to individual invoices and not the total owed by a particular debtor; - Debts raised in error refers to an invoice that was incorrectly raised at administrative level and there is no claim against the debtor for that amount; - Legitimately raised refers to debts that are recoverable and claimable from a debtor or if they are deemed liable for the applicable rates and charges under the Local Government Act 1995; - Unrecoverable refers to a situation where it is not reasonable, logistical, and/or cost effective to recover the debt, and/or another written statute prevents the recovery.
+- Any amounts referred to are exclusive of GST. - Reference to an amount relate to individual invoices and not the total owed by aparticular debtor. - Debts raised in error refers to an invoice that was incorrectly raised at administrative level and there is no claim against the debtor for that amount. - Legitimately raised refers to debts that are recoverable and claimable from a debtoror if they are deemed liable for the applicable rates and charges under the Local Government Act 1995. - Unrecoverable refers to a situation where it is not reasonable, logistical, and/or cost effective to recover the debt, and/or another written statute prevents the recovery.